-Notwithstanding the following, under new legislation enacted on December 22, 2017 (the "Tax Cuts and Jobs Act"), for tax years beginning after December 31, 2017, Regular Certificateholders may be required to accrue additional amounts of Static Prepayment Premiums, Yield Maintenance Charges and other amounts no later than the tax year they included such amounts as revenue on applicable financial statements.
+Notwithstanding the following, under new legislation enacted on December 22, 2017 (the "Tax Cuts and Jobs Act"), Regular Certificateholders may be required to accrue additional amounts of Static Prepayment Premiums, Yield Maintenance Charges and other amounts no later than the tax year they included such amounts as revenue on applicable financial statements.
 In addition, income from a debt instrument having OID will be subject to this rule for tax years beginning after December 31, 2018.
 Prospective investors are urged to consult their tax counsel regarding the potential application of the Tax Cuts and Jobs Act to their particular situation.